justdoston/stipo/README.md

 # Advantages & Disadvantages
 Advantages:
+Capable of capturing log with output

-Capable of capturing log with output\n
+Capable of capturing log with user info, time and location

-Capable of capturing log with user info, time and location\n Capable of capturing more conveinent and easy to read output with .html extension\n For security tool will save output to /root directory when tool starts by root user.
+Capable of capturing more conveinent and easy to read output with .html extension

+For security, tool will save output to /root directory when tool starts by root user.

 Disadvantages:
-Couldn't support when user changes made\n
+Couldn't support when user changes made

-Couldn't support commands when response doesn't end like: tool calling from terminal (firefox, remmina, terminal and etc), commands with asking extra options such as asking confirmation, password, flag and etc.\n
+Couldn't support commands when response doesn't end like: tool calling from terminal (firefox, remmina, terminal and etc), commands with asking extra options such as asking confirmation, password, flag and etc.

-Couldn't support when terminal splits or changes\n
+Couldn't support when terminal splits or changes

 Tool intended to use confidential operations and works.